 - Adjustable neck size 14 1/2″ – 20″

-Anointed the “Dean of American cookery” by the New York Times in 1954, James Beard laid the groundwork for the food revolution that has put America at the forefront of global gastronomy.
-He was a pioneer foodie, host of the first food program on the fledgling medium of television in 1946, the first to suspect that classic American culinary traditions might cohere into a national cuisine, and an early champion of local products and markets.
+Anointed the “Dean of American Cookery” by the New York Times in 1954, James Beard laid the groundwork for the food revolution that has put America at the forefront of global gastronomy.
+Beard was a pioneer foodie, host of the first food program on the fledgling medium of television in 1946; the first to suspect that classic American culinary traditions might cohere into a national cuisine; and an early champion of local products and markets.
 He could often be found in his West 12th Street Kitchen, in an apron and one of his signature bow ties.

 In September of 2012, the Foundation launched the Diplomatic Culinary Partnership with the U.S. Department of State’s Office of Protocol and helped create the American Chef Corps as a way to champion American chefs abroad, promote American food products, and foster an interest in culinary culture and history through international programs and initiative.

 With your purchase of a BowTie, you are not only raising awareness, but $10 will be donated to the James Beard Foundation.